Taxation in Israel – General Information

 The “center of life test” is based on the following criteria:

-The form needs to be filled out and attached to the Israeli tax return for the year in question and it is at the discretion of the Israeli tax authority to accept the claim.
+The form needs to be filled out and attached to the Israeli tax return for the year in question, and it is at the discretion of the Israeli tax authority to accept the claim.

-Individual Tax
+Individual Israeli Tax

 Filing Status

 A single filer will file a single assessment, while a married couple will file a joint assessment.
 A tax year for individuals is a calendar year.
-The initial filing due date is April 30th of the following year unless he is represented by an Israeli certified accountant and will then be granted an extension.
+The initial filing due date is April 30th of the following year, unless he is represented by an Israeli-certified accountant, and will then be granted an extension.

 Tax Rates

-Annual income level (NIS) | 2022 tax rate |
+Annual income level (NIS) 2025 tax rate

-0 – 77,400 | 10% |
+0 – 84,120 10%

-Non-earned Income Sources | 2022 tax rate |
+Non-earned Income Sources 2025 tax rate

-The rates depend on various factors, such as whether the individual is: over age 60, a 10% shareholder or more, different rental income tax tracks, etc.
+The rates depend on various factors, such as whether the individual is: over age 60, a 10% shareholder or more, has different rental income tax tracks, etc.

-Credits for Tax Year 2023
+Credits for Tax Year 2025 & 2026

 Tax Credits: זיכויים